 USSH: All enlisted soldiers and sailors are required to contribute 50 cents each month to the United States Soldiers and Sailors Homes.

 As I said, I am absolutely sure that I have missed some things.
-Let me know what craziness shows upon your Leave and Earnings Statement, and we’ll figure it out together.
+If you’re having trouble understanding a LES deduction, let me know and we’ll figure it out together!